BadriTripathi/Project2/test.md

 My Name is Badri Nath Tripathi
-I am goin to commit change.
+I am going to commit change.
+2nd commit is going to do now.